Desmond Bane NBA Preview vs. the Rockets

 Desmond Bane Insights vs. the Rockets

-- On the boards, the Rockets have allowed 44.1 rebounds per contest, which puts them 18th in the league.
+- Defensively, the Rockets are ranked No. 1 in the NBA, allowing 105.5 points per game.

-- Giving up 22.8 assists per game, the Rockets are the best team in the league.
+- The Rockets are the 16th-ranked squad in the league, conceding 43.8 rebounds per contest.

-- Looking at 3-pointers, the Rockets are ranked third in the NBA, giving up 10.8 makes per game.
+- In terms of assists, the Rockets are No. 1 in the league, giving up 22.9 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!